 A poor contractor cuts first and finds later.
 A proper leak detection engineer locates first, then opens only where required.
 In Bromley’s older properties, that distinction saves significant repair and redecoration costs.

-Most home insurance policies cover trace and access costs — not the repair of the pipe itself.² Check your policy before instructing an engineer.
+Some home insurance policies include trace-and-access cover — typically the cost of locating and accessing a leak, separate from the pipe repair itself.² Cover, limits and authorisation requirements vary, so check your policy wording before instructing an engineer.
 Your insurer may require prior authorisation or an approved contractor.

 For leaks under solid floors — common in extended 1930s semis in Beckenham and West Wickham — tracer gas detection is frequently the most accurate method.
 A hydrogen and nitrogen mix is introduced into the pipe and a detector traces the gas escaping at the leak point.
 Tracer gas typically carries a surcharge over standard acoustic detection — confirm whether the engineer carries the equipment before they attend if you suspect a solid floor leak.

 Shared supply pipes in Bromley’s terraced streets — particularly in Penge and Beckenham — create a specific complexity.
-If you share a supply pipe with a neighbour, you are jointly responsible for leaks on the shared section.¹ Thames Water will not intervene in disputes between neighbours.
+Shared private supply pipes are generally the responsibility of the properties served, with each property responsible for its own branch.¹ Thames Water remains responsible for its mains and communication pipe and can advise on or provide new connections where a shared supply needs separating.
 Both parties should commission a joint detection report to establish the exact leak location before any excavation begins.

 Leak detection in Bromley’s housing stock by property type

-1930s semis in BR1, BR2, BR3 and BR4 — pinhole corrosion in horizontal copper runs under suspended timber floors is the primary leak scenario.
+1930s semis in BR1, BR2, BR3 and BR4 — pinhole corrosion in horizontal copper runs under suspended timber floors is a common leak scenario in this stock.
 Water tracks along joist lines before appearing at a ceiling below.

-Victorian and Edwardian terraces in Beckenham, Penge and Shortlands — lead-to-copper junctions in pre-1914 properties are a specific failure point.
-The transition joint corrodes progressively and produces a slow seep that is difficult to locate without thermal imaging.
+Victorian and Edwardian terraces in Beckenham, Penge and Shortlands — lead-to-copper junctions in pre-1914 properties can be a specific failure point.
+The transition joint can corrode progressively and produce a slow seep that is difficult to locate without thermal imaging.

-Converted flats in Bromley town and Penge — a leak from the flat above appearing at your ceiling is the upstairs occupant’s responsibility if the source is within their property.
-A shared pipe serving both flats is the freeholder’s responsibility.
-The engineer’s written report establishes which — without it, the dispute goes nowhere.
+Converted flats in Bromley town and Penge — a leak from the flat above appearing at your ceiling may involve the upstairs owner/occupier, landlord, freeholder or insurer depending on ownership, lease terms and where the source sits.
+A shared pipe serving both flats may fall to the freeholder under the lease or building-management arrangements.
+The engineer’s written report establishes where the source is — essential for insurers and managing agents.

 Detached stock in Chislehurst and outer BR7 — supply pipe leaks in these properties sometimes present as soft ground or wet patches in the garden rather than internal water damage.
 Acoustic or tracer gas detection along the supply pipe run confirms the source before any excavation.